kylezook06/Immune-Defender/README.md

 1. Paste `sketch.js` into the [p5.js web editor](https://editor.p5js.org/) and press the **Play** button.
 2. Use `←` / `→` to move and hold **Space** to stream shots (faster during an antibody boost).
 Press **P** to pause/resume.
 On touchscreens, tap to start/restart, drag to steer the cell (offset so your finger sits just to the right), keep your finger down to fire, and double-tap to pause/resume.
 3. Survive as many infections as you can: each infection is six stages, then the next level starts with denser, faster enemies and harsher counterfire.
-Collect power-ups as they drift down to gain rapid fire or a protective bubble.
+Collect power-ups as they drift down to gain rapid fire or a protective bubble—each pickup is worth 100 points.
 Earn an extra life every 50,000 points.
 Lose all lives and the run ends—chase that high score (which persists between runs)!

 ### Sound assets